 One medium banana contains around 90 calories and will give you both a mental AND physical boost.
 This is due to its low GI, sustained energy release, making it a perfect pudding, between meal snack, or pre/post workout snack.
 Or even a snack to fuel yourself between longer, harder workouts as they are easily transportable.

 Eat them with a little protein such as peanut butter for more sustained energy.

 2. HIGH FIBER

 Banana’s are a great source of soluble and insoluble fiber, which means they will give you a feeling of fullness very quickly.
-Great to have at breakfast as a nutritious start to the day; just slice them onto your cereal, add to oatmeal, homemade fat burning granola, or mash onto toast with some sugar free peanut butter for added protein.
+Great to have at breakfast as a nutritious start to the day; just slice them onto your cereal, add to oatmeal, homemade healthy muesli, or mash onto toast with some sugar free peanut butter for added protein.
 This will for sure keep you full up until lunch.

 Banana’s are a nutritional powerhouse of vitamin B6, manganese, vitamin C, potassium, magnesium and folate.
 They are also packed with fiber which helps keep your system ‘cleaned out’ and your digestion firing on all cylinders, and eating them with other fiber rich foods will really enhance this effect.

 Getting enough fiber into your diet is crucial to health as it also normalises bowels, lowers cholesterol, keep you full which helps with weight control, and generally helps you to live longer.